 One of these war inventions was the scutum, a big rectangular shield.
-Before the scutum, it was custom for soldiers to wear a small oval shield, often accompanied by a long spear or sword.
+Before the scutum, it was custom for soldiers to wear a small shield, often accompanied by a long spear or sword.
+Just like a Gladiator.
 The sword needed to be long to keep the enemy at a safe distance.
 However, carrying a long weapon, came with a cost.
 A long sword is heavy and immobile.
 It dramatically diminishes your reaction speed and flexibility.

 Therefore, the Romans developed a long rectangular shield that protected their entire body.
 This long shield enabled the Roman soldier to approach the enemy up close without the risk of getting hurt.
 Because of this shield, soldiers were now able to get so close to the enemy, that a short sword would suffice.
 A short sword is much easier to handle than a long one and many times more effective.

 What does Roman warfare have to do with time management?

 A modern-day knowledge worker has a lot in common with a Roman Gladiator.
 Though in the office arena one does not battle lions but unceasing emails, meeting invites, deadlines, superiors, and customers’ demands.
 A lot of modern-day soldiers face a to-do list that’s never-ending.

 As your to-do lists get longer and longer you can try to beat it by working harder, staying late and skipping breaks.
 But none of this will work.
 It will only diminish your productivity and drain your energy.
 Much in the same way as a long sword hinders a Roman soldier.

 Stop fighting harder and start working smarter by protecting yourself.

 How do you protect yourself effectively from office threats?